nat-hussain/pyzmq-python-demo/README.md

 In this repo you will find a simple example of how to use pyzmq to communicate between threads using the multiprocessing module in Python.

+We use an XSUB/XPUB socket pair to create a simple pub/sub system.
+The publisher sends a message to the subscriber, and the subscriber prints the message in a white screen using pygame.

 ## Step-by-step to run this demo ##

 ### Installation